-The sixth DRAGON TATTOO story - more than 90 million copies of the series sold worldwide.
+The sixth DRAGON TATTOO story - approaching 100 million copies of the series sold worldwide.

-The sixth in the Millennium series - more than 90 million copies sold worldwide - the crime fiction phenomenon featuring Lisbeth Salander.
+The sixth DRAGON TATTOO story - approaching 100 million copies sold worldwide - the crime fiction phenomenon featuring Lisbeth Salander.

 "I WILL NOT BE THE HUNTED - I WILL BE THE HUNTER"

 Book four in the series, THE GIRL IN THE SPIDER'S WEB, is now a major film from Sony Pictures starring Claire Foy - out in November 2018.

 "Rest easy, Lisbeth Salander fans - our punk hacker is in good hands" Patrick Ryan, U.S.A.
 Today

 "Salander and Blomkvist are just as compelling as ever" Michiko Kakutani, New York Times

 "Not only do the matter-of-fact style and intricate plotting and sexy, chilling atmosphere feel very true to the original novels, but Lagercrantz transcends the source material" Benjamin Percy, Esquire

 "Elegantly paced, slickly executed, and properly thrilling" Alison Flood, Observer